 You built something.
 A SaaS app, an AI tool, a Chrome extension, a Telegram bot.
 It works.
 Maybe you have users.
 Maybe you have a waitlist.
-But you have zero revenue — and now you want to know what it's worth.
+But you have zero revenue — and now you want to know what it's worth, because you're thinking about selling.

 Why Pre-Revenue Projects Have Real Value

-Before we get to the numbers, let's establish why pre-revenue projects are worth anything at all.
+Before we get to the methods, let's establish why pre-revenue projects are worth anything at all.
 It comes down to three fundamental assets that buyers pay for:

 Working Code